semoog/quiz/README.md

 ```
 {
     id: $scope.question.id,
-    answer: selected
+    answer: $scope.selected
 }
 ```

 We are sending the controller's save method the id of the question we're saving an answer for, and what answer they should save for that question id.

-`$scope.save` comes from our isolate scope vai 2 way binding.
+`$scope.save` comes from our isolate scope via 2 way binding.
 So this function is really a function that lives on our controller, we just have a pointer to it.

+*Your quizCtrl doesn't take in an id on it's saveAnswer function, update that function to take it in and use the passed in id instead of the currentQuestion.id*

 ####
+__multipleChoiceDirective.js__
 ```
-multipleChoiceDirective.js

 var app = angular.module('quizApp');

 app.directive('multipleChoice', function () {